everping/aws-alexa-top-sites/README.md

 2. [Create an IAM user](https://console.aws.amazon.com/iam/home?region=us-east-1#/users$new?step=details)
 3. [Create a Customer Managed Policy](https://console.aws.amazon.com/iam/home?region=us-west-2#/policies$new?step=edit)
     - Select the JSON tab in the Policy Editor
     - If the following message box appears, you may safely close it.
-We are working to remove this false warning message.
         ![Policy](https://docs.aws.amazon.com/AlexaTopSites/latest/images/policy.jpg)

     - Paste the following in the editor window.